SiliconLabs/platform_hardware_drivers/fuel_gauge_battery_max17048/README.md

      The driver is using an I2C module that is connected to the MAX17048.
 This function does not write to any of the MAX17048 registers.

-     For initialization, It assigns the I2C used to communicate with the device, configures the GPIO(s) used for the ALRTn and optional QSTRT pin(s), and starts a software timer to trigger temperature (RCOMP) updates at the user-specified rate.
+     For initialization, it assigns the I2C used to communicate with the device, configures the GPIO(s) used for the ALRTn and optional QSTRT pin(s), and starts a software timer to trigger temperature (RCOMP) updates at the user-specified rate.

-     For de-initialization, Its sole purpose is to return the GPIO pin(s) used for the ALRTn and optional QSTRT pins to the disabled state.
+     For de-initialization, its sole purpose is to return the GPIO pin(s) used for the ALRTn and optional QSTRT pins to the disabled state.
 Manually disable all of its interrupts (or set those with thresholds to min/max values that cannot be reached) and then place the device in sleep mode by calling max17048_enter_sleep(), which disables battery monitoring altogether.

      - Initalize the MAX17048 driver with the values provided in the max17048_config.h file: